• Skip to primary navigation

 • Building something: coding, Lego towers, pillow forts

 Taking time to rest and relax can reduce stress levels and enable you to better cope with life’s challenges.
 Having good quality sleep is important in maintaining good mental health as it can improve general mental function as well as your mental and emotional resilience.
-Rest can look different for everyone, here are a few ways you can Tune In to rest:
+Rest can look different for everyone, here are a few ways you can rest:

 • Listen to your body and know when it’s time to stop and rest